adamzea/FTPconfigWizard/README.md

 # FTPconfigWizard
 Script to install and configure FTP on Linux.
+Doesn't work properly yet though.